aritchie/blog/input/posts/shiny20.md

 ?>
 <?#/ TabGroup ?>

 To get this "voodoo" magic.
-Simply install the <?# NugetShield "Shiny" /?> nuget package into your head projects and add the attribute as shown in the "after" tabs above.
+Simply install the <?# NugetShield "Shiny" "Shiny" /?> nuget package into your head projects and add the attribute as shown in the "after" tabs above.

 These new generators can even build your entire startup class, but that's a discussion for a future article :)

 ## Static Class Generation
 ---
 There are a lot of users that don't like dependency injection.
 I can't see or live in a world without it (for now).
 With those thoughts in mind, source generators once again came to the rescue.
 All you need to do is install the <?!
-NugetShield "Shiny" /?> in the library where you want the classes generated and add the attribute in any file as shown below.
+NugetShield "Shiny" "Shiny" /?> in the library where you want the classes generated and add the attribute in any file as shown below.
 For any Shiny library you have installed in your library, the source generator will create a static equivalent class of the interface.

 ```csharp